AdaGCN: Adaboosting Graph Convolutional Networks into Deep Models: Our Approach: AdaGCN

 where $Z \in \mathbb{R}^{N \times K}$ is the final embedding matrix~(output logits) of nodes before softmax and $K$ is the number of classes. $X \in \mathbb{R}^{N \times C}$ denotes the feature matrix where $C$ is the input dimension. $\hat{A}=\tilde{D}^{-\frac{1}{2}}\tilde{A}\tilde{D}^{-\frac{1}{2}}$ where $\tilde{A}=A+I$ and $\tilde{D}$ is the degree matrix of $\tilde{A}$.
 In addition, $W^{(0)}\in \mathbb{R}^{C\times H}$ is the input-to-hidden weight matrix for a hidden layer with $H$ feature maps and $W^{(1)}\in \mathbb{R}^{H\times K}$ is the hidden-to-output weight matrix.

 Our key motivation of constructing deep graph models is to efficiently explore information of high-order neighbors and then combine these messages from different orders of neighbors in an AdaBoost way.
 Nevertheless, if we naively extract information from high-order neighbors based on GCN, we are faced with stacking $l$ layers' parameter matrix $W^{(i)}, i=0,...,l-1$, which is definitely costly in computation.
-Besides, Multi-Scale Deep Graph Convolutional Networks~\cite{luan2019break} also theoretically demonstrated that the output can only contain the stationary information of graph structure and loses all the local information in nodes for being smoothed if we simply deepen GCN.
+Besides, Multi-Scale Deep Graph Convolutional Networks~\citep{luan2019break} also theoretically demonstrated that the output can only contain the stationary information of graph structure and loses all the local information in nodes for being smoothed if we simply deepen GCN.
 Intuitively, the desirable representation of node features does not necessarily need too many nonlinear transformation $f$ applied on them.
 This is simply due to the fact that the feature of each node is normally one-dimensional sparse vector rather than multi-dimensional data structures, e.g., images, that intuitively need deep convolution network to extract high-level representation for vision tasks.
-This insight has been empirically demonstrated in many recent works~\cite{wu2019simplifying, klicpera2018predict, xu2018powerful}, showing that a two-layer fully-connected neural networks is a better choice in the implementation.
+This insight has been empirically demonstrated in many recent works~\citep{wu2019simplifying, klicpera2018predict, xu2018powerful}, showing that a two-layer fully-connected neural networks is a better choice in the implementation.
 Similarly, our AdaGCN also follows this direction by choosing an appropriate $f$ in each layer rather than directly deepen GCN layers.

-Hence, we propose to remove ReLU to avoid the expensive joint optimization of multiple parameter matrices.
-Similarly, Simplified Graph Convolution~(SGC)~\cite{wu2019simplifying} also adopted this practice, arguing that nonlinearity between GCN layers is not crucial and the majority of the benefits arises from local weighting of neighboring features.
-Then the simplified graph convolution is formulated as:
+Thus, we propose to remove ReLU to avoid the expensive joint optimization of multiple parameter matrices.
+Similarly, Simplified Graph Convolution~(SGC)~\citep{wu2019simplifying} also adopted this practice, arguing that nonlinearity between GCN layers is not crucial and the majority of the benefits arises from local weighting of neighboring features.
+Then the simplified graph convolution is: